CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 A rock called God.
 The other's false, it seems to be the Devil.

-Eleventh day of ninth month in year two thousand and one
+Eleventh day of the ninth month in year two thousand and one

 Burned in collective memory of the land of the (no longer) free.